-Our new project is a camping cabin on wheels, named the Esk’et Spyu7, “bird” in the Shuswap language.
+Our new project is a gorgeous camping cabin on wheels, named the Esk’et Spyu7, “bird” in Secwepemctsin (the Shuswap language).

-So the design gained a few extra touches that we hope will be worth it.
-There is a loft extension of 30″, and a dormer, so that it now fits a queen size bed, leaving room to sit up comfortably and enjoy the view through the generous windows.
+This design build is an 8x10 structure, built on a 15ft trailer.
+With a loft extension of 30″, and a dormer, it now fits a queen size bed, leaving room to sit up comfortably in the loft and enjoy the view through the generous windows.
 Although a tiny space, it’s so inviting & practical!

-The walls will be white, white, white.
-Believe it – the space is tiny, and can’t handle anything other than white.
-For contrast, the colours in the stained glass door, and different pops of colour will pop perfectly.
-We picked up a beautiful light fixture that will hang right in the centre of the cabin, with different coloured mason jars, just waiting for candles and a match.
+The walls are white.
+For contrast, the colours in the stained glass door, and different pops of colour in the decor will pop perfectly.
+We picked up a beautiful mason jar light fixture that will hang right in the centre of the cabin.